ahmedhambal/CI4-CRUD/README.md

 - Clone repo or download
 - Create database and impor file pos_db.sql.zip from 'db' folder
-- Setting database on app/config/Database.php
+- Setting database on app/config/Database.php or env file
 - Open terminal/cmd at folder CI4-CRUD and type 'php spark serve'
 - And go url address from your local server => http://localhost:8080/product